East Anglian Traditional Music Trust

 Melodeon evening classes

-We're planning two levels of classes again in Autumn 2016, starting in mid October: Improvers, taught by Katie Howson and Beginners, taught by Ron Ross.
+We're running two levels of classes again in Autumn 2016, starting in mid October: Improvers, taught by Katie Howson and Beginners, taught by Ron Ross.

 Classes are on a Tuesday night in Stowmarket at fortnightly intervals for four sessions each term.
 Classes will resume in the Spring.